johnpeart/dept-of-bad-ideas/_host-notes/03-impossible-implementation-unit.md

 **For the first round only**, the solution to this problem needs to be:

 1. totally unrealistic and very difficult — if not impossible — to implement, and
-2. something people would vote for even though it’s difficult.
+2. something people would vote for even though it’s difficult

 ## Explain how the first round works